 * Benchmark yields jump above 2 percent on Bernanke's QE comments

-* Fed buys up to $1.75 bln in long-dated Treasuries
+* Fed buys $1.25 billion in long-dated Treasuries

-NEW YORK, May 22 (Reuters) - Treasury debt prices fell on Wednesday with benchmark yields briefly rising above 2 percent as Federal Reserve Chairman Ben Bernanke kept alive market worries that the U.S. central bank might slow its bond purchases later this year if the economy improves further.
+NEW YORK, May 22 (Reuters) - U.S. Treasury yields on the benchmark 10-year note rose above the key 2 percent level on Wednesday, the highest level in two months, as Federal Reserve Chairman Ben Bernanke added to bond investor fears that the U.S. central bank might slow its bond purchases later this year if the economy improves further.

 Bernanke initially delivered what bond bulls had hoped for following dovish remarks from two top Fed officials on Tuesday, telling federal lawmakers in prepared remarks the Fed's current policy has produced significant benefits and cautioning that a premature pullback would hurt the economy.
 These remarks lifted bond prices to session highs in early trading.

-A half hour later, however, the bond market's gains swiftly evaporated and crossed into negative territory when Bernanke said tapering of the Fed's bond purchases by September was probable if data show U.S. growth is on a sustainable path.
+A half hour later, however, the bond market's gains swiftly evaporated when Bernanke said during a question-and-answer session that tapering off the Fed's bond purchases by September was probable if data show U.S. growth is on a sustainable path.

-"If we see continued improvement and we have confidence that that's going to be sustained, then we could in the next few meetings, we could take a step down in our pace of purchases," Bernanke said during the question-and-answer portion of his testimony before the congressional Joint Economic Committee.
+"If we see continued improvement and we have confidence that that's going to be sustained, then we could, in the next few meetings, we could take a step down in our pace of purchases," Bernanke said during the question-and-answer portion of his testimony before the congressional Joint Economic Committee, adding to the speculation.

 Fed policymakers will meet next on June 18-19.

-The Fed's balance sheet has ballooned to $3.3 trillion as of May 15 as its Treasuries holdings have more than quadrupled since it adopted quantitative easing in late 2008 to $1.86 trillion.
+The Fed's balance sheet has ballooned to $3.3 trillion as of May 15 as its Treasuries holdings have more than quadrupled since it adopted quantitative easing in late 2008.